 The missing link that spans the gap between the genes and environment could be a sugar – in this case, a special one that regulates histone 3, part of the DNA backbone, said researchers from Baylor College of Medicine and the University of Georgia in a report that appears online in the Journal of Biological Chemistry.

-The sugar in question is called beta-N-acetylglucosamine or O-GlcNAc, said Dr. Richard Sifers, professor of pathology & immunology at BCM, and corresponding author of the report.
+The sugar in question is called beta-N-acetylglucosamine or O-GlcNAc, said Dr. Richard Sifers, professor of Pathology and Immunology at BCM, and corresponding author of the report.
 In work led by Dr. Jerry Fong, then a graduate student at BCM, the researchers found where the sugar O-GlcNAc is attached to histone 3, one of the protein "spools" around which DNA in the cells wraps.
 Researchers at the Complex Carbohydrate Research Center at the University of Georgia in Athens helped identify the sugar using a highly refined form of mass spectrometry.

 "It was already known that phosphorylation (the addition of a phosphate molecule) on histone 3 was necessary for cells to enter mitosis (cell division)," said Sifers.
 "We found that O-GlcNAc can prevent phosphorylation.
 When O-GlcNAc is present, there is no phosphorylation and cells have trouble dividing."